neoclide/coc.nvim/Readme.md

 Below are the reasons that led coc.nvim to build its own engine:

-- **Full LSP completion support**, especially snippet and `additionalTextEdit` feature, you'll understand why it's awesome when you experience it with coc extension like `coc-tsserver`.
+- **Full LSP completion support**, especially snippet and `additionalTextEdit` feature, you'll understand why it's awesome when you experience it with a coc extension like `coc-tsserver`.
 - **Asynchronous and parallel completion request**, unless using vim sources, your vim will never blocked.
-- **Does completion resolve on completion item change**.
-The detail from complete item is echoed after selected, this feature requires the `CompleteChanged` autocmd to work.
+- **Does completion resolving on completion item change**.
+The details from completion items is echoed after being selected, this feature requires the `CompleteChanged` autocmd to work.
-- **Incomplete request and cancel request support**, only incomplete complete request would be triggered on filter complete items and cancellation request is send to servers when necessary.
+- **Incomplete request and cancel request support**, only incomplete completion requests would be triggered on filtering completion items and cancellation request is sent to servers only when necessary.
 - **Start completion without timer**.
 The completion will start after you type the first letter of a word by default and is filtered with new input after the completion has finished.
 Other completion engines use a timer to trigger completion so you